 Staff Officers (Operations or

 Intelligence) G.

+W. T.

 W/T Officers W.T.

 Brigade Majors at R.M.
+Divisions and Depot
-Divisions and Dépôt R.M., Deal.-Blue armlet with letters "B.M."

-in $\frac{1}{4}$ -in. black cloth.
+R.M.
+Deal.-Blue armlet with letters "B.M." in 1-in. black cloth.

-Armlets will be of cloth $3\frac{1}{2}$ ins. wide with distinctive lettering in black cloth.
-Anchor, Admiralty pattern, to be 1 in. in length.
-Crown to be $\frac{1}{4}$ in. in height.
-They will be worn by Officers on the right arm above the elbow in blue or khaki service dress.
+Armbands will be of cloth 31⁄2 ins. wide, with double lettering in black cloth.
+Anchor, Admiralty crown, to be 1 in. in length.
+Crown to be 1⁄2 in. high.
+They will be worn by Officers on the right arm above the elbow in blue or khaki service